-Cultural and recreational activities and events Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī \boxtimes \boxtimes FireworksUse may be prohibited during periods of elevated fire danger Hunting Campfires and other fire types Use of off-road vehicles - hot exhausts in long grass Access may be restricted during periods of elevated fire danger Mountain biking, horse riding, back country running Access may be restricted during periods of elevated fire danger Camping and tramping Campfires and other fire types Increase in people without knowledge of fire risk or rules Special risk zones Special risk zone Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land Ecological values at risk In own zone to apply separate controls Waipori Falls \boxtimes \boxtimes \boxtimes Taieri Island / Moturata \boxtimes Due to the values at risk, public conservation lands are kept in a restricted f season all year round.
+Fire plan for Otago Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī \boxtimes \boxtimes Fireworks • Use may be prohibited during period of elevated fire danger Hunting Campfires and other fire types Use of off-road vehicles - hot exhausts in long grass Access may be restricted during high fire danger Mountain biking, horse riding, back country running • Access may be restricted during high fire danger Camping and tramping Campfires and other fire types Increase in people without knowledge of fire risk or rules \boxtimes Special risk zone Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land Ecological values at risk In own zone to apply separate controls Waipori Falls \boxtimes \boxtimes \boxtimes

+Due to the values at risk, public conservation lands are kept in a restricted fire season all year round.
 When the surrounding zone goes to a prohibited fire season, the public conservation land is included in the prohibited status.
-Eve when the surrounding zone goes to an open fire season, public conservation will remain in a restricted fire season.
-Known fire hazards There are no long-term fire hazards listed in this zone in the Fire Hazard Removal Case Management System. azard Removal Frequency of elevated fire On average, this zone experiences less than 1 day of very high to extreme fire danger per year.
+Even when the surrounding zone goes to an open fire season, public conservation land will remain in a restricted fire season.